James, Davis propel Lakers past Bucks, Heat cool off Celtics

 Giannis Antetokounmpo scored 40 points and Jrue Holiday added 28 points for the Bucks, who had All-Star forward Khris Middleton for the first time this season after his recovery from off-season wrist surgery.

-The Lakers led by 14 in the first half and by 10 in the third, but the fourth quarter was a back-and-forth battle featuring half a dozen lead changes.
+The Lakers led by 14 in the first half and by 10 in the third quarter, but the fourth quarter was a back-and-forth battle featuring half a dozen lead changes.

 A Davis dunk after a James steal put the Lakers up 132-127 with just over a minute remaining.